turingschool/curriculum/source/projects/event_reporter.markdown

 #### `queue save to <filename.csv>`

 Export the current queue to the specified filename as a CSV.
 The file should should include data and headers for last name, first name, email, zipcode, city, state, address, and phone number.

+#### `queue export html <filename.csv>`

+Export the current queue to the specified filename as a valid HTML file.
+The file should use tables and include the data for all of the expected information.

 #### `find <attribute> <criteria>`